-The level of investment activity for investments funded and principal repayments for debt investments can vary substantially from period to period depending on many factors, including the amount of debt and equity capital available to middle market companies, the level of merger and acquisition activity for such companies, the general economic environment, and the competitive environment for the types of investments we make.
-Over the last nine months, we believe that the availability of senior debt capital from banks for middle market companies has generally increased, but we do not expect such increase to impair our ability to make investments.
+Our level of investment activity can and does vary substantially from period to period depending on many factors, including the amount of debt and equity capital available to middle market companies, the level of merger and acquisition activity for such companies, the general economic environment and the competitive environment for the types of investments we make.
+Over the last twelve months, we believe that the availability of senior debt capital from banks for middle market companies has generally increased and has put downward pressure on interest rate spreads at the same time that base interest rates have risen.
+We do not expect this increased availability of capital to impair our ability to make longer-term investment allocations with our capital.
+We remain steadfast with our investment discipline in selectively investing in appropriate risk-reward opportunities within the middle market.